How To Search For Theorems In Lean 4

 FORMAL SEARCH

-Loogle (aka Mathlib's #find)
+Loogle (originated from Mathlib's #find)

 LinkAuthorsAnnouncement